 Chow down and practice race nutrition

 Whatever distance you choose you’ll be putting your body through the motions on race day and you need to be fuelled properly.
 Take an energy gel in between training sessions and test the best electrolyte drinks and hydration tactics for you.
-I ate a ginormous energy ball after I got out of the swim-leg and soon after regretted it, convinced it would come back up again.
+I ate a ginormous energy ball after I got out of the swim-leg and regretted it pretty soon after.

 Pin-point your transition area

 Losing your belongings in a race may sound ridiculous.
 But when you’re in a dizzy post-exercise haze, it’s easily done.
 Or at least in my experience.
 In transition it’s standard practice to place your belongings on a towel ready to change into, make sure it’s a bright patterned one that you can recognise.

 Unlike a half marathon or your typical road-running race, aid stations can understandably be few and far between on a triathlon.
 Even with one bottle of water I definitely didn’t take on enough fluid on what became a very parched bike ride.
 Be sure to take your own drink and keep a bottle for sipping at your transition area, an electrolyte mix also wouldn’t be a bad shout.